gxldCptRick/gxldCptRick.github.io/pages/_posts/2023-08-20-making-a-python-script-to-make-posts.markdown

 title: "Making a Python Script to Make Posts"
 date: 2023-08-20 06:27:20 +0000
 author: Andres Hermilo Carrera Reynaga
-categories: jekyll python scripting
+categories: tutorial
+tags: [jekyll,python,scripting]
 ---

-Second post but will be another one later today hopefully if I am able to find time haha.
-Today I will be covering a script I made to help me build posts on jenkins without having to remeber as much which will be nice.
+Today I will be covering a script I made to help me build posts on jenkins without having to remember as much which will be nice.
 I am working with python a lot so today I decided to write a script that can generate at template for me to start bulding the post headers and what not based on when I wanted to create the page

 ``` python
 from datetime import datetime